SpiderNitt/SI23-ONSITES-2/README.md

 <details>
 <summary>Tech Stack Recon</summary>
-The first step in successfully pen-testing any website is to fully understand the application.
+The first step in successfully pen-testing any website is fully understanding the application.
 This is where active reconnaissance comes into play which is where you use various tools to probe an application to get information such as open ports, IP addresses, or the entire tech stack of a website.

 Your first task is to find the OD(On Duty) website created by SPIDER.
 Once you have found the website, it is your job to get the public and private IPs as well as the tech stack of the website.
 This includes frontend, backend, DB, and proxy servers.